THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 Sleeves are all mesh, light, comfortable, and reach fully down your forearms.
 The side panels appear to be made of the same fabric as the sleeves and have the same feeling.
 While heavier and perhaps more rugged, the back material is perforated throughout and breathes for me as much as I need it too.

 There’s a lot this kit offers and adds a highly functional, well-performing option to my long ride choices on spring and cooler summer days.
-If you are looking for something to slot into that category, you can click on these links to price and order the Sportful Supergiara Jersey and Bibshorts at recommended stores Competitive Cyclist 10% off one-time for In The Know Cycling readers with code ITKCC19 and Chain Reaction Cycles.
+If you are looking for something to slot into that category, you can click on these links to price and order the Sportful Supergiara Jersey and Bibshorts at one of my top-ranked stores Competitive Cyclist 10% off one-time for In The Know Cycling readers with code ITKCC19.

 CASTELLI ENDURANCE X2 BIB AND PODIO DOPPIO JERSEY – A DIFFERENT PRICE POINT AND CUT FOR THE BRAND